David Establishes Jerusalem as his Capital.

 David had ruled in Hebron for seven years now rules from Jerusalem for the next 32 years.

-Now Hiram king of Tyre sent messengers to David, along with cedar logs and carpenters and stonemasons, and they built palace for David.
+Now Hiram king of Tyre sent messengers to David, along with cedar logs and carpenters and stonemasons, and they built the palace for David.

 David Conquers Jerusalem